ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 blockchain that is reset on each debugging session.
 Scenarios are used to get the blockchain to a point where it is possible to make transactions and calls to a contract.
-A scenario is defined by a sequence of transactions that create ÐApp and all dependencies on the blockchain and set up ÐApp initial storage.
+A scenario is defined by a sequence of transactions that create dapp and all dependencies on the blockchain and set up dapp initial storage.

 If the scenario panel on the right side is not open, open it by pressing ``F7`` or selecting ``Windows > Show right view`` from the menu.
 A